Mapperton

-Mapperton House
+Mapperton House and Estate

+Mapperton is principally known for Mapperton House, a Grade I listed manor house set within Grade II* registered parkland and gardens.

-Mapperton is noted for its manor house, with both house and gardens open to the public during the summer months.
-The house is Grade I listed, as is the attached All Saints' Church which dates from the 12th century.
+Mapperton is noted for its manor house, with both house, gardens and Wildlands open to the public from March - October.
+The house is as is the attached All Saints' Church which dates from the 12th century.

 The manor had been owned since the 11th century by only four families (Brett, Morgan, Brodrepp, Compton), all linked by the female line, before it was sold to Ethel Labouchere in 1919.
 When she died in 1955 the estate was acquired by Victor Montagu, Viscount Hinchingbrooke.
 It has remained in the Montagu family since then, and as of 2025 is owned by Luke Montagu, 12th Earl of Sandwich.

-Robert Morgan built a Tudor manor on the present site in the 1540s, and part of it remains as the north wing of the present building.
-The house was largely rebuilt in the 1660s by Richard Brodrepp, with the addition of the hall and west front, as well as the dovecote and stable blocks.
-A second Richard Brodrepp created the Georgian staircase in the 18th century.
 In 2006 the house was voted the "Nation's Finest Manor House" by Country Life magazine.

-The tomb of Richard Brodrepp in the church dates from 1739 and was designed by Peter Scheemakers.
+In 2026, Mapperton featured on Saving Country Houses with Penelope Keith.

+The house is run by the current Earl and Countess of Sandwich.

+Gardens and Landscape

+The gardens at Mapperton are recognised as among the finest in England.
 The grounds and formal gardens are Grade II* listed.

 An Italianate garden was laid out in the 1920s and a wild garden in the 1950s.
 In 2020, the gardens were named Historic Houses Garden of the Year.

-The house is run by the current Earl and Countess of Sandwich.
-In January 2023, they announced plans to open the house for a limited number of private tours.
+The estate also includes rewilding initiatives known as Mapperton Wildlands, focused on ecological restoration and biodiversity.

+Public Access and Events

+Mapperton House, gardens and estate grounds are open to the public seasonally, typically from March to October.
+The estate hosts seasonal events, guided tours and educational programmes.

+Mapperton is also used as a venue for private events, including weddings and exclusive-use functions, taking place within the house, gardens and estate buildings.